rishabh-projects/Data-Science-GCP-Learnings-Advanced-Machine-Learning-on-GCP/README.md

 ### Here we will do End-to-End Machine Learning with TensorFlow on Google Cloud Platform.
 Then we learn about the components and best practices of a high-performing ML system in production environments.
 #### End-to-End Machine Learning with TensorFlow on Google Cloud
-2. Machine Learning (ML) on Google Cloud Platform (GCP) Effective ML
+1. Machine Learning (ML) on Google Cloud Platform (GCP)
+a.
+Effective ML
+b.
 Fully managed ML
-3. Explore the Data
+2. Explore the Data
+a.
 Exploring the dataset
+b.
 BigQuery
+c.
 BigQuery and AI Platform Notebooks
+d.
 Getting started with GCP and Qwiklabs
-4. Create the dataset
+3. Create the dataset
+a.
 Creating a dataset
-5. Build the Model
+4. Build the Model
+a.
 Create TensorFlow model
-6. Operationalize the model
+5. Operationalize the model
+a.
 Operationalizing the model
+b.
 Preprocessing with Cloud Dataflow
-Cloud AI Platform
+6. Cloud AI Platform
+a.
 Train and deploy with Cloud AI Platform
+b.
 BigQuery ML
-Deploying and Predicting with Cloud AI Platform Building an App Engine app to serve ML predictions
+c.
+Deploying and Predicting with Cloud AI Platform
+d.
+Building an App Engine app to serve ML predictions